 As companies reap these benefits, they have more funds to invest in workers, tools and equipment.
 This creates a snowball effect of creating even more value and reducing even more waste from the production system.
 It’s a win-win situation in the best business sense.

 To reap all these benefits, you need project management software that provides visibility and connection.
 ProjectManager is cloud-based software that shares data across multiple project views.
 For example, the list view can tag tasks, add priority and display the current task status.
 Try ProjectManager today for free.

 The Definition of a Lean Project

-Lean project management was developed in manufacturing, but the lean principles have spread to many different industries since.
+Lean was developed in manufacturing, but the lean principles have spread to many different industries such as project management and construction.
 A lean project is simply one in which there is continuous improvement.

 That makes it part of the larger agile project management environment, in that it’s flexible and willing to change as needed.
 It’s all about delivering value to the customers and stakeholders, which is the same whether you’re manufacturing a car or an app.

-One of the aspects of a lean project that makes it unique from traditionally managed projects is that it applies the five principles of lean project management.
+One of the aspects of lean that makes it unique from traditional project management methodologies is that it applies the five principles of lean project management.
 That’s the first step in a lean project; identifying the five lean principles, then applying them to your project.

 The 5 Lean Principles